George Wesler

 About the Book

-Elmer wrote the book called The Root of All Disease while President of U.S. Naturals LLC in the 1990s.
-PureMinerals.UK has amended little bits of the book to bring it up to date (2023).
+Elmer wrote the book The Root of All Disease while President of U.S. Naturals LLC in the 1990s.
+PureMinerals.uk has amended a few bits of the book to bring it up to date (2025).
 It is a thoroughly good read and very educational, especially in light of the crazy Covid nonsense everyone has experienced since 2020.

 The Root of All Disease Chapter 1